sds695/PUI2018_pmb434/HW5_pmb434/README.md

+# Homework 5 - Pablo Mandiola

+## Assignment 1

+For this assignment we had to review a classmate's Citibike assignment from last week.

-### Assignment 3
+## Assignment 2

 For this assignment I worked with Samuel Hight.
+He took the lead with the ANOVA test, I took it with the Logistic Regression, and we built the Logistic Regression one together.

+The assignment was to analyze 3 papers that did different type of statistical tests, and fill the following table:

 | **Statistical Analyses**	|  **IV(s)**  |  **IV type(s)** |  **DV(s)**  |  **DV type(s)**  |  **Control Var** | **Control Var type**  | **Question to be answered** | **_H0_** | **alpha** | **link to paper**|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|